jsaraviadrago/bluegrafir/README.md

 - **grafi_distribution**: This function helps organize information by setting a nice table of frequencies, proportions and cumulative frequencies from categorical variables.

+- **grafi_wrightmap**: This function performs a nice Wright Map for ítem response theory analysis.
+It puts at the left the person's ability and at the right the item difficulty.

 ### _comp_reliability_ and _avar_extracted_

 - **comp_reliability**: This function calculates Composite reliability and it is based on the formulas in Raykov, T. (2004).
 Behavioral scale realiability and measurement invariance evaluation using latent variable modeling.
 Behavior therapy, 35, 299-331.